 It’s charming to poke fun at the soon-to-be bride and groom, but be careful not to overdo it!
 There’s a world of difference between “Bride: “I do!”
 Groom: “I do what she says” and “He’s no Greg”.
 Remember, tensions run high while planning a wedding and stepping out of line could inadvertently transform a bit of nerve into full-blown cold feet.

 Before sending off your funny well-wishes, read the message out loud.
 In other words, make sure that within the joke, it’s crystal clear that your message is positive and full of love.

-“All weddings are happy.
-It’s living together afterwards that’s difficult!
+- “All weddings are happy.
+It’s living together afterward that’s difficult!
 But seriously we wish you all the best on your happy day.”